nexpy/nxrefine/_sources/installation.rst.txt

     $ nxserver -d /path/to/parent

-This will create a directory at '/path/to/parent/nxserver' containing the files that are required by NXRefine server.
+This will create a directory at ``/path/to/parent/nxserver`` containing the files that are required by NXRefine server.

-.. note:: If the supplied path already ends in 'nxserver,' it will not
+.. note:: If the supplied path already ends in ``nxserver``, it will not
           be appended.

-All the files in the 'nxserver' directory will have group read/write permissions to allow them to be updated by multiple users in that group.
+All the files in the ``nxserver`` directory will have group read/write permissions to allow them to be updated by multiple users in that group.

 This also adds a hidden file to the home directory pointing to the